Homemade Coffee Ice Cream Recipe

 Bonus: Coffee Milkshakes and Coffee Malts

 Now that you have your coffee ice cream, you could make a milkshake or a malt.
-To make a milkshake, add 3 scoops of ice cream and a few ounces of milk in a blender.
+Add three scoops of ice cream and a few ounces of milk to a blender to make a milkshake.
 There is no need to add ice cubes.
-And a milkshake can become a malt when you add malt powder to the blend.
+A milkshake can become a malt when you add malt powder to the blend.

 Resources

-Coconut Milk Coffee Ice Cream – For those that want to make coffee ice cream without dairy.
+Coconut Milk Coffee Ice Cream – For those who want to make coffee ice cream without dairy.